 Determination of transport index (TI) and criticality safety index (CSI)

-The transport index (TI) for a package, overpack or freight container, or for unpackaged LSA-I , shall be the number derived in accordance with the following procedure:
+The transport index (TI) for a package, overpack or freight container, or for unpackaged LSA-I, SCO-I or SCO-III, shall be the number derived in accordance with the following procedure:

-Determine the maximum radiation level in units of millisieverts per hour (mSv/h) at a distance of 1 m from the external surfaces of the package, overpack, freight container, or unpackaged LSA-I .
-The value determined shall be multiplied by 100 and the resulting number is the transport index.
-For uranium and thorium ores and their concentrates, the maximum radiation level at any point 1 m from the external surface of the load may be taken as:
+Determine the maximum dose rate in units of millisieverts per hour (mSv/h) at a distance of 1 m from the external surfaces of the package, overpack, freight container, or unpackaged LSA-I, SCO-I or SCO-III.
+The value determined shall be multiplied by 100.
+For uranium and thorium ores and their concentrates, the maximum dose rate at any point 1 m from the external surface of the load may be taken as:

 0.4 mSv/h for ores and physical concentrates of uranium and thorium;